9 Best Books on Crystallographic Computation

 5."Orientations and Rotations: Computations in Crystallographic Textures" by Adam Morawiec

-“Orientations and Rotations: Computations in Crystallographic Textures” Book Review: This book is meant for the students and researchers involved in the field of crystallography.
-It focuses on the crystallographic techniques used for orientations and rotations.
-It includes description on parameters and geometry of the rotation space.
-It explains the importance of notions of orientations and rotations for science and engineering.
-The book contains numerous examples and illustrations solved using a mathematical approach.
+“Orientations and Rotations: Computations in Crystallographic Textures” Book Review: This book is designed for students and researchers in the field of crystallography.
+It delves into the techniques of crystallography related to orientations and rotations.
+The book covers the parameters and geometry of the rotation space, highlighting their significance in science and engineering.
+It provides numerous examples and illustrations that are solved using a mathematical approach, enhancing the understanding of the subject matter.

 6."Algebraic K-theory of Crystallographic Groups: The Three-Dimensional Splitting Case (Lecture Notes in Mathematics)" by Daniel Scott Farley and Ivonne Johanna Ortiz

-“Algebraic K-theory of Crystallographic Groups: The Three-Dimensional Splitting Case (Lecture Notes in Mathematics)” Book Review: This book is helpful for the researchers involved in the study of crystallography and isomorphism conjecture.
-It provides a detailed description of Farrell Jones isomorphism conjecture in the algebraic K-theory.
-It includes discussion on this theory as a method for computing lower K-theory of the group.
-It also covers explanation on the split three dimensional crystallographic groups.
-Techniques and methods used for the application of the isomorphism theorem are also involved.
-Thus, it is useful for those who are interested in gaining knowledge of growth in this field.
+“Algebraic K-theory of Crystallographic Groups: The Three-Dimensional Splitting Case (Lecture Notes in Mathematics)” Book Review: This book is a valuable resource for researchers studying crystallography and the isomorphism conjecture.
+It offers a comprehensive explanation of the Farrell Jones isomorphism conjecture in algebraic K-theory.
+The book explores this theory as a means to compute the lower K-theory of a group.
+It also discusses the split three-dimensional crystallographic groups and the techniques and methods used to apply the isomorphism theorem.
+With its in-depth coverage, this book is essential for those seeking to expand their knowledge in this field of study.

 advertisement